Do Your Breasts Droop, Or Are They Getting Saggy?

 Also known as the “doughnut lift”, the peri-areolar breast lift technique works for women with milder sagging who still only need subtle lift.
 The plastic surgeon will make a single, circular incision around the entire outside edge of the areola.
 Again, many plastic surgeons dub this a “minimal scarring” procedure.

 Further, a peri-areolar lift helps reduce the size of the areola, allows for some slight vertical repositioning of the areola, while reducing a slightly lax or sagging breast.
 However, it is very limited in what it can achieve.
 While this lift is good for reducing an overly projected breast – such as tuberous breasts – it is limited in what it can do for heavier breasts.
 It will also flatten breasts that don’t need to be flattened, making for an unattractive appearance.

 3: The Lollipop or Vertical Breast Lift Technique

 The vertical breast lift technique is also known as the “lollipop lift” or “lollipop breast lift” due to the incision shape.
+It has been popularised and developed by work of Drs Lassus, Madelaine Lejour in Belgium and Elizabeth Hall-Findlay in Canada.
 It is the most commonly used (90% of cases) by Dr Drielsma.
 The Lollipop lift allows effective breast lift and reduction while reshaping of the breast tissue to give natural, long term results.
 It is considered one of the most effective breast lift procedures with more pleasing natural results.
 As a result, it is often the surgical approach of choice for qualified plastic surgeons like Dr Drielsma.